Should I get a SIM Card when travelling to Japan?

 Roaming varies by provider, individual plans, and the country of travel, so how the conditions of data roaming compare to that of a SIM card varies largely by individual tourists and their phone usage.

 However, in general, roaming entails additional fees added to the base contract costs.
 For travelers where this is the case, the SIM card may be an enticing option, as it is a prepaid expense with no extra hidden charges.
 It’s important to note that oftentimes roaming charges are issued on a daily basis with limits set in place, meaning that expenses can stack up quite easily and unexpectedly.
 On average, U.S. cellular providers will charge anywhere from 10 to 30 USD per day for roaming data in Asia.
 Other companies may also price roaming on a per-megabyte basis.
-Through a Japanese SIM card, the unlimited data included in the base price allows for visitors to be connected at all times.
+Through a Japanese SIM card, the data included in the base price allows for visitors to be connected at all times.

 For those with adequate roaming options already included in their phone plans, there will be no issue.
 However, a prepaid SIM card removes a lot of the guesswork that may come for those who do not have innate roaming included in their phone contracts.